LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

 \subsection{Overall}

-As illustrated in Figure \ref{fig:pipeline}, I2VWM consists of three trainable models and two auxiliary modules: a watermark encoder $Enc_\theta$, a watermark decoder $Dec_\theta$, a discriminator $Dis_\theta$ used only during training, a JND module for fusing the watermark with the original image, and a noise layer $N$ for adversarial training to enhance robustness. $\theta$ denotes the learnable parameters of the model.
+As illustrated in Figure \ref{fig:pipeline}, LoT-Pass consists of three trainable models and two auxiliary modules: a watermark encoder $Enc_\theta$, a watermark decoder $Dec_\theta$, a discriminator $Dis_\theta$ used only during training, a JND module for fusing the watermark with the original image, and a noise layer $N$ for adversarial training to enhance robustness. $\theta$ denotes the learnable parameters of the model.

-\paragraph{The watermark encoder} $Enc_\theta$ is composed of a message mapping module $E_M$ and a feature fusion network $E_{FF}$ based on MUNIT \cite{huang2018munit}.
-First, the watermark $w \in \{0, 1\}^L$ (with $L$ being the watermark length) are input into $E_M$, outputting a watermark latent $w_l \in \mathbb{R}^{256 \times 256 \times 3}$. $w_l$ is concatenated with the original image $I_o \in \mathbb{R}^{256 \times 256 \times 3}$ then input into $E_{FF}$ to generate the watermark image $W_I$.
-Finally, to generate the encoded image $I_E$, we utilize the Just-Noticeable-Difference (JND) \cite{475889} module, which is a hand-crafted model of the minimum artifact perceivable by a human at every pixel, to fuse $W_I$ and $I_o$:
+\paragraph{The watermark encoder} $Enc_\theta$ is composed of a message projection module $E_P$ and a feature fusion network $E_{FF}$ based on MUNIT \cite{huang2018munit}.
+First, the watermark $w \in \{0, 1\}^M$ (with $M$ being the watermark length) is input into the projection module $E_P$, outputting a watermark latent $w_l \in \mathbb{R}^{256 \times 256 \times 3}$. $w_l$ is concatenated with the original image $I_o \in \mathbb{R}^{256 \times 256 \times 3}$ then input into $E_{FF}$ to generate the encoded image $I_E$.
+Finally, to generate the watermarked image $I_{Wm}$, we utilize the Just-Noticeable-Difference (JND) \cite{475889} module, which is a hand-crafted model of the minimum artifact perceivable by human at every pixel, to fuse $I_E$ and $I_o$:

 where $\lambda$ is the JND scaling factor to control the strength of the watermark signal.